-Humans use only 10 percent of their brains.
-Actually, that's a myth, but it's probably not a myth that many of us utilize only about 10 percent of our iPhone's capabilities.
-In this weekly column I share tips and tricks for beginners, or anyone who wants to make use of the other 90 percent of their iPhone's abilities.
+Our iPhones and iPads are capable of amazing things, but most of us only use a small percentage of their abilities.
+In this weekly column I share tips and tricks for beginners, or anyone who wants to harness the full power of their iDevice.
 This week, I'm going to give you some tips for the new Calendar.

 1. Change the duration of an event